Documentation Index

 When an end-user follows a refer string link, Unqork validates the token and logs the end-user in.
 The end-user lands directly on the specified resource without seeing a login screen.

-The refer string is appended to the resource URL as a query parameter:
+The refer string is appended to the resource URL as a query parameter (the portion of a URL after ?):

 Security Requirements

 The /referstring API endpoint requires administrator privileges.
-This has important security implications.
+This requirement has important security implications.

 The correct pattern is: